Venelin-Bekyarov/Programming-Basics-Book-Python-EN/chapter-07-complex-loops-exam-problems.md

 - **`try-except`** construction

-## Exam Problems
+## Exam Tasks

-Let's start work on solving the following practical exam problems.
+Let's start work by solving the following practical exam tasks.

-## Problem: Dumb Passwords Generator
+## Task: Dumb Passwords Generator

 Write a program that enters two integers **n** and **l** and generates in alphabetical order all possible **"dumb” passwords"**, that consist of the following **5 characters**: